preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/Making-Of.md

 ![Version 1](https://github.com/preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/blob/master/Images/Viz1.2.png)

 As the comparison across years was not very clear in version 1.
 I decided to change the x-axis from years to seasons and add year information on the chart itself.
-This made the chart even more confusion and was counter intutive.
+This made the chart even more confusing.
+Overall the visualization was not intutive.

 ![Version 2](https://github.com/preranap1/Chicago-City-Speed-Camera-Violations-Visualizations/blob/master/Images/Viz1.3.png)